kacperfaber/Spencer.NET/README.md

 * `Factory`
-pointing to static method, which will be used to instantiate new instance of class
+pointing to static method, which will be used to instantiate new instance of a class
 <br>

+* `Factory (Type)` pointing to static method, which will be used to instantiate new instance of a class.
+Using Type argument to set real return type e.g factory returns `System.String` as `System.Object`

 * `FactoryResult (Type)`
 expanding factory method for good type